konekti/jeffbrl.github.io/_posts/2019-04-29-aws-backbone.md

 What are the key concepts about the backbone that enterprise cloud architect should know?

-An underlying theme through this post is control.
+An underlying theme throughout this post is control.
 AWS could have relied on transit providers to interconnect its regions and edge locations.
 By doing so, AWS would have been heavily dependent on third parties, which would have limited growth and innovation and prevented end-to-end ownership of the customer experience.
 Features such as Global Accelerator--based on IP anycast-- would have been an engineering nightmare to deploy without the Global Backbone.
-I believe that AWS's ability to continue its dominance of the public cloud industry would be severely degraded without the massive inventment in the AWS Global Backbone.
+I believe that AWS's ability to maintain its dominance of the public cloud industry would be severely degraded without the massive inventment in the AWS Global Backbone.

 The AWS Global Backbone is a carrier-class backbone, which means it is built to standards of the largest